pulumi/examples/kubernetes-ts-multicloud/README.md

 3. Set the required configuration variables for this program:

     ```bash
-    $ pulumi config set aws:region us-west-2
+    $ pulumi config set aws:region us-west-2                # Any valid AWS region here.
-    $ pulumi config set azure:location westus2
+    $ pulumi config set azure:location westus2              # Any valid Azure location here.
+    $ pulumi config set gcp:project [your-gcp-project-here]
+    $ pulumi config set gcp:zone us-west1-a                 # Any valid GCP zone here.
     ```

    Note that you can choose different regions here.

-   We recommend using `us-west-2` to host your EKS cluster as other regions (notably `us-east-1`) may have capacity issues that prevent EKS clusters from creating:
+   We recommend using `us-west-2` to host your EKS cluster as other regions (notably `us-east-1`) may have capacity issues that prevent EKS clusters from creating.

-    ```
-    Diagnostics:
-      aws:eks:Cluster: eksCluster
-        error: Plan apply failed: creating urn:pulumi:aws-ts-eks-example::aws-ts-eks::EKSCluster$aws:eks/cluster:Cluster::eksCluster: error creating EKS Cluster (eksCluster-233c968): UnsupportedAvailabilityZoneException: Cannot create cluster 'eksCluster-233c968' because us-east-1a, the targeted availability zone, does not currently have sufficient capacity to support the cluster.
-Retry and choose from these availability zones: us-east-1b, us-east-1c, us-east-1d
-            status code: 400, request id: 9f031e89-a0b0-11e8-96f8-534c1d26a353
-    ```

-    We are tracking enabling the creation of VPCs limited to specific AZs to unblock this in `us-east-1`: pulumi/pulumi-awsx#32

-4. (Optional) Choose which clusters to deploy, and uncomment the corresponding lines in the `index.ts` file.
-None of the clusters are enabled by default.
+4. (Optional) Disable any clusters you do not want to deploy by commenting out the corresponding lines in the `index.ts` file.
+All clusters are enabled by default.

 5. Bring up the stack, which will create the selected managed Kubernetes clusters, and deploy an application to each of them.